Reading time: 5 min.

 - Trekking footwear

-- Flip-flops for Uyuni Salt Flats (if rainy season); stepping on the flooded salt in your bare feet can be excruciatingly painful, as we found out on our own skin 🙂
+- Flip-flops for Uyuni Salt Flats, if it’s rainy season; stepping on the flooded salt in your bare feet can be excruciatingly painful, as we found out on our own skin 🙂

 - Bathing suit for thermal waters